 The Brothers Four

-The Brothers Four were there from the beginning, forever defining the sound and spirit of the "Folk Era".
-Today their all-acoustic presentation continues with the sounds of guitars, banjo, upright bass, and of course the trademark rich blend of their four voices.
+The Brothers Four are pioneers in the "folk revival" of the '60's; one of the few groups still touring year round and they remain one of the best known and most popular.
+Their all-acoustic performances consist of guitars, banjo, mandolin, upright bass, and of course the trademark rich blend of their four voices.
 An evening with this quartet is an unforgettable time of pure, acoustic music and entertainment.
-The Brothers Four...
-The Sound of America Singing!